Assader/dawn-ng/README.md

     </tr>
     <tr>
         <td> eval_auth_req </td>
-        <td> If better AP is available authentication will be denied with reason specified in deny_auth_reason. </td>
+        <td> If better AP is available, authentication will be denied with reason specified in deny_auth_reason. </td>
     </tr>
     <tr>
         <td> eval_assoc_req </td>
-        <td> If better AP is available association will be denied with reason specified in deny_assoc_reason. </td>
+        <td> If better AP is available, association will be denied with reason specified in deny_assoc_reason. </td>
     </tr>
     <tr>
         <td> use_driver_recog </td>